Metal Roof Damage Inspections

 Steep-Slope and Low-Slope Roofs

 Metal roof damage inspections after a storm are done by professional engineers.
-A metal roofs can be installed on steep-slope roofs.
-The metal roofing industry defines steep-slope as a roof with a pitch of 3:12 or greater.
+Metal roofs can be installed on steep slope roofs.
+The metal roofing industry defines a steep slope as a roof with a pitch of 3:12 or greater.
 Some products can be installed on roofs with a slope as low as 2:12.
 Slope limitations vary by manufacturer.
-Confirmation of compliance with manufacturers’ specifications lies well beyond the scope of a metal roof damage inspections.
+Confirmation of compliance with manufacturers’ specifications lies well beyond the scope of metal roof damage inspections.

 If you suspect that a roof does not comply with the manufacturer’s installation requirements, recommend further evaluation by a qualified engineer or a roofing consultant.

-Metal roof damage inspections check for evidence of various damages to metal roof after storm.
+Metal roof inspections check for evidence of various damages to the metal roofs after a storm.
 Normally a metal roof shall not be installed at a slope lower than the minimum recommended by the manufacturer.
 Occasionally, someone will attempt to get away with installation on a slope lower than that recommended by installing waterproof underlayment.
 This is insufficient and such an installation is defective.

 Metal Roof Damage Inspections